NERDSITU/researchproject-template/TEMPLATE.md

 ## After publication
 When you make the code public or publish a paper, [update the citation file template](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-citation-files) in your repo: [`CITATION.cff`](CITATION.cff)

 As best practice, place your code/data on [zenodo](https://zenodo.org).
+Follow the [tutorial to connect your github repo with zenodo](https://github.com/OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/blob/master/content_development/Task_2.md).

 ## Troubleshooting
 If you have problems committing due to the linter complaining, try removing the following lines from `.pre-commit-config.yaml`: